MarceliJankowski/custom-language-abomination/README.md

 - Unary operators: `typeof x`, `!x`, `++x`, `--x`, `x++`, `x--`
 - Ternary operator
 - Five data-types: `string`, `number`, `boolean`, `undefined`, `null`
-- First class functions and function expressions
+- First-class functions and function expressions
-- `For`, `while` and `do-while` loops
+- `for`, `while` and `do-while` loops
-- `If` and `switch` statements
+- `if` and `switch` statements
-- Multiple build-in static functions, like: `"Hello".toLowerCase()`
+- Multiple built-in static functions, like: `"Hello".toLowerCase()`
-- Multiple build-in native functions, like: `echo("Hello, World!")`
+- Multiple built-in native functions, like: `echo("Hello, World!")`
 - Array data-structure: `[1, 2, 3]`
 - Hash Table data-structure: `{ name: "John", age: 27 }`
 - Exception handling system: `throw`, `try` and `catch` statements
 - Few additional reserved keywords: `break`, `continue`, `return`, `default`
 - Scope

-Feature list may seem long at first, but in reality it's a **VERY** simple language. <br>
+Feature list may seem long at first, but in reality, it's a **VERY** simple language. <br>
 It has in it just enough for you to write simple scripts (see [codeExamples](./codeExamples)).

 ## Usage

-If you want a hands-on approach, you can refer to [codeExamples](./codeExamples) to get the general idea of this language. <br>
+If you want a hands-on approach, you can refer to [codeExamples](./codeExamples) to get a general idea of this language. <br>
 For a more exhaustive feature set, you can go through [tests](./tests).

 ## Disclaimer

 With CLA I ventured into the unknown.
-This is my first attempt at writing an interpreter, parser, or even lexer.
+This is my first attempt at writing an interpreter, parser, or even a lexer.
 With that in mind, bugs are expected to creep in.
 And creep in they did.